pingcap/docs-cn/ticdc/ticdc-faq.md

 > **Note:**
 >
-> In this document, the PD address specified in `cdc cli` commands is `--pd=http://10.0.10.25:2379`.
+> In this document, the server address specified in `cdc cli` commands is `--server=http://127.0.0.1:8300`.
 When you use the command, replace the address with your actual PD address.

 ## How do I choose `start-ts` when creating a task in TiCDC?